hainam2101/R-a-dio/readme.md

 ## Installation
     * Download the source, open the solution (.sln file) in Visual Studio, and click accept if shows any warning.

-	* Click on Project tab, the click on `Manage Nuget packages`
+	* Click on Project tab, then click on `Manage Nuget packages`.

 	* Search for the dependencies, and install the following libraries: NAudio, and Newtonsoft.Json.
 Make sure that both libs are installed, and the references added to the project like in the following screenshots: